What CRC Actually Reviews

 Desynchronisation

-Delays, sequencing gaps, or misaligned updates can lead to incomplete or inconsistent outcomes across pay runs.
+Delays, sequencing gaps, or misaligned updates can cause payroll calculations to be applied incorrectly across pay runs.

 SEQUENCE & ORDER CHECKS